Generic name: Lithium carbonate

 - have thyroid problems

 - are breastfeeding or plan to breastfeed.
-Lithium Carbonate can pass into your breastmilk and may harm your baby.
-Talk to your healthcare provider about the best way to feed your baby if you take Lithium Carbonate Tablets.
+Lithium carbonate can pass into your breastmilk and may harm your baby.
+You should not breastfeed during treatment with Lithium carbonate tablets.
+Talk to your healthcare provider about the best way to feed your baby if you take Lithium carbonate tablets.

 Tell your healthcare provider about all the medicines you take, including prescription, over-the-counter medicines, vitamins, and herbal supplements.